 - Fast (no liquid) for 6 hours prior to your planned procedure

-- Only have clear fluids for 24 hours prior to you colonoscopy.
+- Only have clear fluids for at least 24 hours prior to you colonoscopy.

-As a best in class NYC gastroenterologist, Dr. Shawn Khodadadian provides highly personalized and comprehensive care.
-His philosophy regarding the doctor/patient relationship is based on trust and has earned him one of the most respected reputations for performing a colonoscopy in NYC.
+As best in class NYC gastroenterologists, our doctors provide highly personalized and comprehensive care.
+Their philosophies regarding the doctor/patient relationship are based on trust and has earned them some of the most respected reputations for performing a colonoscopy in NYC.

-For more information about the GI conditions we treat including GERD / Hearburn or to schedule a consultation with the GI doctor, Dr. Shawn Khodadidan, please contact our Upper East Side NYC office.
+For more information about the GI conditions we treat or to schedule a consultation with one of our GI doctors, please contact our offices.